 DUI attorney near me in Barry County, MO.
 Being arrested for driving under the influence in Barry County, MO is a serious matter.
-Regardless of the circumstances, when you are facing a conviction for driving while intoxicated by drugs or alcohol, find an attorney you can trust to protect your rights and your future.
+Regardless of the details of your situation, when you are facing a conviction for driving under the influence by drugs or alcohol, find an attorney you can trust to fight on your behalf and protect your future.

-You deserve a talented defense attorney who has a track record of winning in Barry County and Missouri.
+You deserve a talented defense attorney who has successfully defended against DUI convictions in Barry County and Missouri.
 Depending on the details of your case, a savvy DUI attorney near Barry County, MO will make the best of your situation.
-They may be able to get the charges dropped, reduce the charges to lesser offenses, lead your case to trial to fight the conviction or work with the prosecutor to negotiate a plea bargain.
-Most importantly, they will use the law to your benefit and guide you through all legal proceedings for your Barry County, MO DUI case.
-For dedicated, aggressive defense against injustice after being arrested of driving under the influence of drugs or alcohol, call Combs Waterkotte at (314) 900-HELP.
+They may be able to get the prosecutor to drop the charges, reduce the charges to lesser offenses, fight the conviction in a trial or work with the prosecutor to negotiate a plea bargain.
+Most importantly, they will navigate the law and the entire legal process for your Barry County, MO DUI case.
+For dedicated, aggressive defense against injustice after being arrested of driving under the influence, call Combs Waterkotte at (314) 900-HELP.

 What is a DUI in Barry County, MO?

-Though many people refer to it as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri courts.
-Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving under the influence and establishes the law for sentencing and punishments for those convicted of a DWI for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
-If you have been arrested in Missouri for a DWI, focus on finding a DUI attorney near Barry County, MO to fight for your freedom and help you navigate what can be an intimidating Missouri court process.
+Though people often refer to it as a DUI (which stands for driving under the influence, the offense is actually referred to a DWI (driving while intoxicated) in Missouri law.
+Missouri Revised Statute §577.010 and §577.012 define what constitutes the crime of driving under the influence of alcohol or drugs and defines the guidelines Missouri courts must follow to sentence and punish those convicted of a DWI for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
+If you have been arrested in Missouri for a DWI, focus on finding a DUI attorney near Barry County, MO who will stand up on your behalf and help you navigate what can be an intimidating Missouri court process.

-You could be arrested for a DWI in Missouri for a number of reasons.
-Under Missouri law, it is illegal to drive while intoxicated, and that covers more than just driving under the influence of alcohol.
-While many DWI arrests in Missouri are done based on drunk driving allegations, you can also be arrested for a DWI due to allegedly driving a vehicle while under the influence of some kind of intoxicating substance.
+You could be arrested for a DWI in Missouri for a long list of reasons.
+The law prohibits driving while intoxicated — not explicitly for driving under the influence of alcohol.
+Though DWI arrests are often accusations of driving drunk, you can also be arrested for a DWI due to allegedly operating a vehicle while under the influence of some kind of psychoactive drug.

-The same Missouri law prohibits driving while impared by drugs that impair skills necessary to driving including motor skills, reaction time and decision making.
+The same Missouri law prohibits driving while intoxicated by drugs or substances that impair skills necessary to driving including motor skills, reaction time and decision making.
 That means that you are liable to arrest if a police officer believes that you are impaired, including being high as a result of marijuana or THC use or under the influence of narcotics or pharmaceuticals like opiates.

-If you were arrested for driving while intoxicated in Missouri, contact a DUI attorney near you as soon as possible.
+If you or a family member have been arrested for driving under the influence in Missouri, contact a DUI attorney near you right away.
 Chris Combs of Combs Waterkotte is a reuptable and capable Barry County-based DUI attorney near you.
 For a trustworthy DUI attorney near you, call (314) 900-HELP.

-Getting Stopped or Arrested for a DUI in Barry County, MO
+DUI Stops and Arrests in Barry County, MO

-You owe it to yourself to know your rights in the event that you are stopped for driving under the influence.
-Call Combs Waterkotte at (314) 900-HELP immediately to speak to a leading Barry County, MO DUI attorney near you and understand your rights and what you should do if an officer ever stops you while you are operating a vehicle in Missouri.
-And if you were already subjected to being pulled over and arrested for driving drunk or high, our outstanding Barry County, MO defense lawyers will fight for your freedom and justice.
+You owe it to yourself to know your rights lest you are pulled over for operating a vehicle while under the influence.
+Speak to an experienced Barry County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to learn about your rights and what steps to take if an officer ever stops you while you are driving in Missouri.
+And if you have already gone through a traffic stop and were arrested for intoxicated driving, our unstoppable Barry County, MO defense attorneys will fight for your freedom and justice.

 DUI Traffic Stops in Barry County, MO

 A Missouri officer of the law must have reasonable suspicion that you are driving drunk in order to pull an individual over in Barry County, MO.
-For a DWI, reasonable suspicion would be things like splitting the lane, driving the wrong way down a road and other erratic behaviors such as driving extremely slow or fast, swerving or braking.
+In the case of a DWI, reasonable suspicion could be things like drifting out of lane, traveling the wrong way down a road and any other driving behaviors such as inconsistencies in speed, swerving or stopping and going.

-A police officer must have reasonable suspicion that you were driving under the influence in order to stop you, and are required to meet the more stringent burden of probable cause before they can place you under arrest for a DWI.
+A police officer is not permitted to stop you unless they can identify reasonable suspicion that you are committing the crime of driving while intoxicated meet the higher burden of probable cause before they can place you under arrest for a DWI.

-If you suspect that you were wrongly stopped or arrested for your Barry County, MO DWI, reach out to a DUI attorney near you as soon as possible.
-If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving under the influence, turn to a DUI attorney near you in Barry County, MO who can fight to get the prosecutor to dismiss your case so you can move on with your life.
+If you suspect that you were unlawfully stopped for or accused of your Barry County, MO DWI, contact a DUI attorney near you at your earliest opportunity.
+If an officer stopped you without any reasonable suspicion, even if they have proof that you were driving drunk, turn to a DUI attorney near you in Barry County, MO who can help get your case dismissed and put to rest so you can put this behind you and be free.

 Sobriety Tests for DUIs in Barry County, MO

-If a law officer stops you under suspicion of intoxicated driving, they will likely try to get you to do a test to prove that you are intoxicated.
-There are two types of tests Barry County, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.
+If a law officer stops you under suspicion of intoxicated driving, they will want to obtain proof to show that you are under the influence.
+When it comes to roadside tests used by Barry County, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 - Chemical Tests (ie. a breathalizer)

-Each state has its own laws and many, including Missouri have what is known as an implied consent law, pursuant to whichBarry County, MO and other Missouri drivers automatically agree to submit to chemical sobriety tests just by getting behind the wheel.
-A smart DUI attorney near you will tell you that you can refuse to a breathalyzer, but you can face legal consequences for the act of refusing the test.
-Still, the police cannot physically force you to produce a sample.
+Each state has its own laws and many, including Missouri have what is known as an implied consent law, via whichBarry County, MO and other Missouri drivers automatically consent to submit to chemical sobriety tests simply by getting behind the wheel.
+A good DUI attorney near you will tell you that you can refuse to submit to a breathalyzer or other chemical test, but you can face legal consequences for the act of refusing the test.
+Still, you cannot be physically forced to produce a sample.

-If you do take a breathalyzer test, consult an experienced Barry County, MO DUI attorney near you to discuss your defense and how they can help you.
-As your DUI attorney near Barry County, MO, Combs Waterkotte will investigate and scrutinize the details of your test to determine whether the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.
+If you do take a breathalyzer test, consult an exemplary Barry County, MO DUI attorney near you to figure out your options and get the best quality defense in your case.
+As your DUI attorney near Barry County, MO, Combs Waterkotte will investigate and scrutinize the details of your test to conclude if the breathalyzer or other test was performed legally and whether it should or should not be admissible in court.

 - Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that are meant to determine whether you are intoxicated by asking the driver to perform motor tasks.
-The National Highway Traffic and Safety Administration has defined three standardized field tests that police officers can use to test drivers in Barry County, MO and all over the United States.
+Field tests are subjective tests sometimes used during a DWI stop that are designed to determine whether you are impaired through a series of demonstrative tasks.
+The National Highway Traffic and Safety Administration has defined three standardized field tests police officers subject drivers to in Barry County, MO and throughout the United States.

 - Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction